WPRanger/wp-permissions/readme.txt

 1. Upload the unzipped plugin directory to your WordPress site
 2. Alternatively, simply upload the zip file  tthe WordPress plugin page
 3. Activate
+4. Install the [GitHub Updater](https://github.com/afragen/github-updater) for auto updates/notifications.
-4. Link to the plugin can be found in Dashboard -> Media menu
+5. Link to the plugin can be found in Dashboard -> Media menu

 == Screenshots ==